-- Intended Use of the Appraisal Report: Identifies the client's intended use of the appraiser's reported opinions and conclusions in the appraisal report (i.e. first mortgage financing, refinancing).
-This allows the appraiser to engage in the proper scope of work that will be required and provide any specialized advice necessary to support the intended use. - Intended User(s) of the Appraisal Report: Defines to whom the AIC-Designated Member can expect to provide a copy of the report.
+- Appraiser's Client: The client is not necessarily the one who pays for the report but rather the one ordering the appraisal report.
+The client will provide the appraiser with instructions regarding the amount and type of information they will require in order to make a financial (e.g. mortgage lending, investment, etc.) decision based on the report. - Purpose of the Appraisal Assignment: The purpose of the appraisal states what value is being estimated in response to the client's intended use or needs. - Intended Use of the Appraisal Report: Identifies the client's intended use of the appraiser's reported opinions and conclusions in the appraisal report (i.e. first mortgage financing, refinancing).
+This guides the appraiser in determining the scope of work required for the report to allow the client to make an informed decision. - Intended User(s) of the Appraisal Report: Names any other person that is to be provided with a copy of the report.
 Anyone wishing to obtain a copy of and use the appraisal report must contact the appraiser's client.
-The appraiser can provide a copy of the report to the property owner (if not the client) or a third party provided that the appraiser obtains his or her client's permission preferably in writing. - Effective Date of the Appraisal Report: This can be the date of inspection or any other reasonable date in the circumstances.
-The date can be current, past ("retrospective") or future ("prospective"). - Assumptions Made in the Analysis and Limiting Conditions that may Impact the Value: Specific conditions to an appraisal assignment known as Assumptions and Limiting Conditions should be discussed in advance and confirmed in writing by the appraiser as being appropriate for the valuation.
+The appraiser can only provide a copy of the report to the property owner (if not the client) or a third party if the appraiser obtains his or her client's permission - preferably in writing. - Effective Date of the Appraisal Report: This can be the date of inspection or any other date that may be reasonable given the intended use.
+The date can be current, past ("retrospective") or future ("prospective").

-- Conflict of Interest: The appraiser must disclose any conflict prior to taking on an assignment or as soon as uncovered once the appraisal assignment has started.
+- Assumptions Made in the Analysis and Limiting Conditions that may Impact the Value: Specific conditions to an appraisal assignment known as Assumptions and Limiting Conditions should be discussed in advance and confirmed in writing by the appraiser as being appropriate for the valuation. - Conflict of Interest: The appraiser must disclose any conflict prior to taking on an assignment or as soon as uncovered once the appraisal assignment has started.
 Depending on the nature of the conflict, the appraiser may need to decline an appraisal assignment. - Type of Appraisal Report: The type of property being appraised and the complexity of the appraisal assignment will typically determine the type of report that will be required as well as the corresponding appraisal fee.
-An appraisal report leads the reader from the definition of the appraisal problem through the analysis of relevant data to a final estimate of market value. - Form Reports are typical in the valuation of residential and small rental (1-4 units) properties. - Short Narrative Reports set out the key salient facts and conclusions in a summary fashion. - Full Narrative Reports set out in greater detail the research, conclusions and rationale supporting the opinion.
+Common types of appraisal reports are: - Form Reports are completed on a templated form and are often used for the valuation of residential and small rental (1-4 units) properties. - Narrative Reports are written in a narrative format and set out the research, conclusions and rationale supporting the opinion and conclusions and are used more often for more complex appraisal assignments.